extrange/startingpoint/README.md

 - removes the default Firefox package (Flatpak Firefox has better [codec support])
 - layers [additional packages] e.g. `ffmpeg`, `libheif-tools`, `fzf`, `distrobox`, `vim`, `tmux`

+The main files which are not changed from upstream `startingpoint` are `build.sh`.

 ## Getting started